 Incidence and mortality

-In the United States, the cumulative risk for a woman of being diagnosed with breast cancer by age 90 years is one in eight.
-With an estimated 230,480 cases expected, breast cancer will be the most frequently diagnosed nonskin malignancy in U.S. women in 2011.
-In the same year, breast cancer will kill an estimated 39,520 women, second only to lung cancer as a cause of cancer mortality in women.
-Breast cancer also occurs in men, and it is estimated that 2,140 new cases will be diagnosed in 2011.
+With an estimated 232,340 cases expected, breast cancer will be the most frequently diagnosed nonskin malignancy in U.S. women in 2013.
+In the same year, breast cancer will kill an estimated 39,620 women, second only to lung cancer as a cause of cancer mortality in women.
+Breast cancer also occurs in men, and it is estimated that 2,240 new cases will be diagnosed in 2013.
 Despite a prior long-term trend of gradually increasing breast cancer incidence, data from the Surveillance, Epidemiology, and End Results Program show a decrease in breast cancer mortality of 1.9% per year from 1998 to 2007.

 Screening for breast cancer decreases mortality by identifying and treating cases at an earlier stage.
 Screening also identifies more cases than would become symptomatic in a woman's lifetime, so breast cancer incidence is higher in screened populations.